euphonie/study-notes/Engineering Tools/Cloud/GCP/IAM.md

 Is used to give permissions to server-to-server interactions or actions between services or resources.
 These are identified with an email address, and instead of passwords use cryptographic keys.

+Service accounts can be used to allow certain levels of server-to-server interaction within the same project.
+For example having project A, with components 1 and 2.
+Service account 1 attach

 *Note*.
 A service account is also a resource, and can have IAM policies on its own attached to it.

 ## Organization